Update effective: January 2024

 Rejection or non-display of an image:

-These conditions are not meant to restrict creativity and members are encouraged to utilize their skills to the fullest in creating photographic images.
+These conditions are not meant to restrict creativity and members are encouraged to utilise their skills to the fullest in creating photographic images.
 However, we are a family orientated club and ask members to respect that in their presentations.

 1. PURPOSE OF PHOTOGRAPHIC COMPETITIONS